Lamer87/Space_Engineers_DLC_unlocker/README.md

   - I will update the unlocker if needed, or right after a new DLC release.
     - A new dlc requires editing cream_api.ini to add the [new dlc code](https://steamdb.info/app/244850/dlc).
     - If you want you can also add it by yourself, towards the end of the cream_api.ini file.
+    - If you know how to, you can use [CreamInstaller](https://github.com/pointfeev/CreamInstaller), compatible with a lot of games.

   - If you want to buy the game:
     - Space Engineers on [Steam Store](https://store.steampowered.com/app/244850/Space_Engineers/)